 Create with a specific user persona in mind

 Do your research and create ideal customer personas before you start creating onboarding flows.
 The more insights you gain about your users’ needs, expectations, and behaviors, the more capable you’d be to make data-backed decisions about their journeys towards discovering your product.
 Then, ensure that the onboarding experience matches each of the user journeys.

-Customize the experience to each of your personas
+Customize the experience for each of your personas

 Multiple users, many Jobs to be Done.
 Create different onboarding flows for different personas.
 An account admin might want to get straight into viewing usage, but a designer needs to know where they can add brand themes.
 Ask questions in your signup flow – then show the right users the right paths to “aha!”